 Having straighter teeth can mean a better smile appearance, resulting in higher self-confidence and self-esteem.
 Besides this, braces bring about good oral health and contribute to improved speaking and chewing functions.

-Once teeth are straightened, you can prevent the longtime psychological, emotional, and oral health effects of any orthodontic problem.
 We will touch on the basics that you might want to know about braces.
-This article covers how they work, different types with benefits and drawbacks each, how much braces cost, and other frequently asked questions.
+This article covers how they work, the different types with benefits and drawbacks each, the cost, and other frequently asked questions.

 How do braces work?